BioX-NKU/Fountain/README.md

 ## Package installation

-It's prefered to create a new environment for Fountain
+It is prefered to create a new environment for Fountain.

 ```
 conda create -n Fountain python==3.8